ChanakyaVishal/GitIo-SemEval19-Rumor-Detection/index.md

 We did basic preprocessing like removal of
 Procedure for Text Analysis and Sentiment Analysis

-For detecting whether the statement is interrogative, denial or support (for the tweet replies), we used a classifier

 ### For Interrogative sentences
 + For detecting whether the statement is interrogative, denial or support (for the tweet replies), we used a classifier
 + For Interrogative sentences (Query), we used the following procedure:
 + We looked for the following words in the tweet :
-'What', 'where', 'when', 'how', 'why', '?': If any of these words are present in the tweet then definitely it is query.
+**'What', 'where', 'when', 'how', 'why', '?'**: If any of these words are present in the tweet then definitely it is query.
-+ 'did', 'do', 'does', 'have', 'has', 'am', 'is', 'are', 'can', 'could', 'may', 'would', 'will', 'should', 'didn't', 'doesn't', 'haven't', 'isn't', 'aren't', 'can't', 'couldn't', 'wouldn't', 'won't', 'shouldn't' : The presence of these words at the start of the tweet implies that the tweet is a query as these are helping verbs and whenever helping verbs occur at the start of the sentence then it is an interrogative sentence.
++ **'did', 'do', 'does', 'have', 'has', 'am', 'is', 'are', 'can', 'could', 'may', 'would', 'will', 'should', 'didn't', 'doesn't', 'haven't', 'isn't', 'aren't', 'can't', 'couldn't', 'wouldn't', 'won't', 'shouldn't'** : The presence of these words at the start of the tweet implies that the tweet is a query as these are helping verbs and whenever helping verbs occur at the start of the sentence then it is an interrogative sentence.
 + In the case when none of the above two conditions are matched then we parse the sentence into **a word2vec model which is trained on NLTK’s nps_chat corpus and get a vector which is further passed to a 15-class neural network based classifier.**
 We trained a 15 class neural net classifier using a Word2Vec model in which the various classes are:
 Accept: 1, Bye: 2, Clarify: 3, Continuer: 4, Emotion: 5, Emphasis: 6, Greet: 7, Other: 8, Reject: 9, Statement: 10, System: 11, nAnswer: 12, whQuestion: 13, yAnswer: 14, ynQuestion: 15